Helene Mayer

 Mayer had been called the greatest female fencer of all time, and was named by Sports Illustrated as one of the Top 100 Female Athletes of the 20th Century, but her legacy remains clouded.
-At the Olympics in Berlin, where she was the only German athlete of Jewish origin to win a medal, she gave the Nazi salute during the medal ceremony and later said it might have protected her family that was still in Germany, in labor camps.
-Some consider her a traitor and opportunist, while others consider her a tragic figure who was used not only by Nazi Germany but by the International Olympic Committee and the American Olympic Association to prevent a boycott of the Games.
+At the Olympics in Berlin, where she was the only German athlete of Jewish origin to win a medal, she gave the Nazi salute during the medal ceremony and later said it might have protected her family that was in labor camps in Germany.
+Some consider her a traitor and opportunist, while others consider her a tragic figure who was used not only by Nazi Germany but by the International Olympic Committee to prevent a boycott of the Games.

 After the Olympics, she returned to the United States and became a nine-time U.S. champion.
 She received citizenship in 1941 but returned to Germany in 1952.
 Mayer died the following year, leaving few interviews and little correspondence.

 Family and early life

-Mayer was born in Offenbach am Main, a suburb of Frankfurt.
+Mayer was born in Offenbach am Main, a city close to Frankfurt.
 Her mother lda Anna Bertha (née Becker) was Lutheran, and her father Ludwig Karl Mayer, a physician, was Jewish and was born in 1876.
 Emmanuel Mayer, her paternal great-grandfather, and Jule Weissman, his wife, were the parents of Martin Mayer, her paternal grandfather who was born in 1841 and who married Rosalie Hamburg, her paternal grandmother.

 Mayer was the subject of the book Foiled: Hitler's Jewish Olympian: the Helene Mayer Story (RDR Books, 2002), which focused on how "the Nazis brought Mayer home from self-imposed exile in California to be the token Jew on their team."
 Her birth certificate listed her as "Israelitischen"; as Jewish.
-As a child, she was called the "Jewish Mayer," to distinguish her from the "Christian Mayer", a child who lived next door to her, as was reported by the press of the time.
+As a child, she was called the "Jewish Mayer", to distinguish her from the "Christian Mayer", a child who lived next door to her, as was reported by the press of the time.
 In January 1933, the Offenbach Fencing Club rescinded her membership on the basis of new Nazi legislation banning Jews.
 Her ethnic identity reportedly did not become an issue until the Nazi Party rose to power in the early 1930s.